 by She who is the Transformation-of-the-Ages.

 PaGaian Cosmology blogs for Lammas.
 And from Brian Swimme: The Sacred Cosmological Dynamic of Loss – I have learnt much about this Seasonal Moment by understanding more of the Universe story, which is the story of Who we are, and embraces transformation.

 PaGaian Cosmology blogs for Imbolc.
 And an essay Winter-Spring EarthGaian Wisdom: Invoking the Power of Brigid, the Mother Creator (written in Southern Hemisphere Spring).

 An article that speaks to the mirror reflection of Lammas and Imbolc: Making Sacred: Space for the Not-Yet and also Lammas/Imbolc Earth Moment February 2015

-Some Lammas and Imbolc story may be found in Appendix F of PaGaian Cosmology, or if you have a paper version of the book there is an Index for references throughout.
+Some Lammas and Imbolc story may be found in Appendix F of PaGaian Cosmology, and if you have a paper version of the book there is an Index for references throughout.
 These Seasonal Moments in relationship to the whole Wheel of the Year may be found in Chapter 5.
-Ceremonial scripts are offered in Chapter 7; the on-line versions are usually a bit different from the paper versions, as they evolve and change, and depending on your current context.
+Ritual scripts are offered in Chapter 7; the on-line versions are usually a bit different from the paper versions, as they have evolved and vary.

 Blissed Lammas/Imbolc transition to you.